Tim Porter-O’Grady, EdD, DM, APRN, FAAN, interviews Robert Hess, PhD, RN, FAAN, as the Leader to Watch in AONE’s Nurse Leader.

 Dr. Hess’s day job is currently executive vice president, chief clinical executive, for OnCourse Learning, Healthcare (formerly Gannett Education and formerly Nursing Spectrum CE), which publishes Nurse.com and ContinuingEducation.com.
 Until this year, he led the largest CE providership in nursing and the first-ever winner of the American Nurses Credentialing Center’s Accreditation Premier Program Award, 2007, which was awarded twice again in 2009-2015.
 He was the vice chair of ANCC’s Commission on Accreditation.
-Dr. Hess and his team were responsible for the development of continuing education for nurses, physicians, pharmacists and about19 other healthcare disciplines through podcasts, webinars, live seminars, career fairs and through the most trafficked websites in nursing, including www.nurse.com, visited frequently by healthcare professionals from such far-flung places as Madrid, Athens, Tokyo, Sydney, and Samoa.
-His provider units fawarded about four million contact hours.
-In addition to www.continuingeducation.com, CE is provided hrough www.todayinpt.com and www.todayinot.com.
+Dr. Hess and his team were responsible for the development of continuing education for nurses, physicians, pharmacists and about 21 other healthcare disciplines through podcasts, webinars, live seminars, career fairs and through the most trafficked websites in nursing, including www.nurse.com, visited frequently by healthcare professionals from such far-flung places as Madrid, Athens, Tokyo, Sydney, and Samoa.
+His provider units awarded about five million contact hours last year.
+In addition to www.continuingeducation.com, CE is provided through www.todayinpt.com and www.todayinot.com.

 Dr. Hess’s current focus in shared governance as well as CE is Interprofessional.